-This post was originally published in February 2020, and was updated in February 2021 for the new year.
+This post was originally published in February 2020, and is updated annually – most recently in February 2022.

 What are Messier Objects?